CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <br>

 # About The Project:
-During a two week springt at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented Software Engineers on a web Application called the "Appbuilder9000"!
-We worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned 10 stories (2-9 being the main focus) to complete by the end of the sprint.
-The main goal of the project was to create an app that we had was to be able to create a Create, Read, Update, Delete (CRUD) functionality,
+During a two week sprint at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented Software Engineers on a web Application called the "Appbuilder9000"!
+The goal of the project was to create an app within the Application9000 with a topic of our own choice working with Python and Django utilizing their various features such as Model, View, Template [(MVT)](https://www.geeksforgeeks.org/django-project-mvt-structure/).

+The goal was also to create databases to keep track of data with a Create, Read, Update, Delete [(CRUD)](https://www.geeksforgeeks.org/django-crud-create-retrieve-update-delete-function-based-views/) functionality, have the app interact with APIs to retrieve data, use data scraping to collect and aggrigate data, and more!
+For the duriation of the sprint we worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned 1 of 10 stories (2-9 being the main focus) at a time to complete before the end of the sprint.

 <img src="Accomplishment-CookieJar/images/ScreenShots/AB9000.png" alt="The-Site" width="960" height="540">

-Although, we worked on the same site we had the chance to work on are own individual applications that connected to the main page.
-This allowed my team and I to showcase are own skills while following the stories assigned to us along the way.
+With the ability to pick our own topic and work on out own seperate applications for the main site, this allowed my team and I to free rein to showcase are skills from the back-end to the front-end.

+The Application that I decided to create was [The Accomplishment Cookie Jar](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker).
+The pupose of my application is to allow people to keep track of their accomplishments to allow them to

+The idea came from....

+So, your probaly wondering how I came up with the site idea of having it be a room, well, I have no idea.
+I honstely just wanted to make a simple site with the ability to drop a cookie in a cookie jar, howev

 <img src="Accomplishment-CookieJar/images/ScreenShots/Home.png" alt="My-Application" width="960" height="540">